DEC logoRULES AND REGULATIONS

 (a) All Districts.

 b.
-Pedestrian walkways may be adjacent to a roadway that is constructed with a vertical curb separating the roadway from the walkway.
+In limited circumstances, the DEC may allow sidewalks and trails to be located adjacent to a Street and/or Road only if it is constructed with a vertical curb separating the Street/Road from the Trail.

 c.
-Principle building entries shall have an accessible pedestrian walkway connecting to pedestrian walkways within the abutting public rights-of-way.
+Principle building entries shall have an accessible pedestrian walkway connecting to pedestrian walkways within abutting Rights-of-Way or ways.

-2. Trails - When a portion of the public trail system as shown on the Devens Main Post Trails report dated July 2001 and any amendments thereto adopted by the DEC falls within the lot to be developed, the trail shall be constructed and an appropriate that portion of the trail on the lot.
-The trail detail is shown as 974 CMR 3.06 (12) Figure L. or as approved by the DEC.
+e.
+When a portion of the public trail system, as shown on the Devens Main Post Trails report dated July 2001 and any amendments thereto adopted by the DEC, falls within the project site, the trail shall be constructed by the Applicant and an appropriate public access Easement shall be provided for that portion of the trail on the project site.
+Trails shall be constructed to the specifications in accordance with 974 CMR 3.06 (12) Figure L. or as approved by the DEC.

 a.
-Sloped granite curb, vertical granite curb and Cape Cod berm are allowed.
-Vertical granite curb is required at all driveway entrance roundings to the point of rounding tangency.
+Sloped granite curb, vertical granite curb, cement concrete curb and bituminous Cape Cod berm are allowed.
+Vertical granite curb or cement concrete curb is required at all driveway entrance roundings to the point of rounding tangency.
 Cast-in-place monolithic, reinforced, air-entrained concrete vertical curb and sidewalks or vertical granite curb is required where sidewalks abut driveways or parking areas.

 b.
-Vertical granite curb, where provided, shall be Type VA4 as specified in Section M9.04.1 of the Massachusetts Highway Department Standard Specifications For Highways and Bridges (MHDSSHB) with a six-inch reveal, as most recently amended.
+Vertical granite curb, where provided, shall be Type VA4 as specified in Section M9.04.1 of the Massachusetts Highway Department Standard Specifications For Highways and Bridges (MHDSSHB) with a six-inch reveal.
 Granite transition stones shall be installed when vertical granite curb changes profile to sloped granite curbing or Cape Cod berm or where curbing transitions to areas with no curbs.

-c.
-Sloped granite edgestone, where provided, shall be Type SA, SB, or SC as specified in Section M9.04.2 of the MHDSSHB with a six-inch reveal, as most recently amended.
+d.
+Sloped granite edgestone, where provided, shall be Type SA, SB, or SC as specified in Section M9.04.2 of the MHDSSHB with a six-inch reveal.

-e.
-Cape Cod Berm, where provided, shall be a Modified Bituminous Concrete Berm - Type A (one foot width) as specified in the specified Section 106.1.0 of the Construction Standards of the MHDSSHB, as most recently amended.

 f.
+Cape Cod Berm, where provided, shall be a Modified Bituminous Concrete Berm - Type A (1' width) as specified in Section 106.1.0 of the Construction Standards of the MHDSSHB.

-Cast-in-place monolithic, reinforced, air-entrained concrete vertical curb and sidewalks shall conform to Section M4.0200 of the MHDSSHB for 4000 psi concrete.
+g.
+Cast-in-place monolithic, reinforced, air-entrained concrete vertical curb and sidewalks shall conform to Section M4.0200 of the MHDSSHB for 4000 psi concrete. h.
+Curbing may be eliminated in select areas where there is sufficient protection for the edge of pavement and any drainage and/or safety issues have been adequately addressed to the satisfaction of the DEC.

-4. Lighting.
-Lighting shall conform to the Industrial Performance Standards, as most recently amended.
-Lighting posts, fixtires, and housing shall be uniform dark earthtone colors.
+3. Lighting.
+Site lighting shall conform to the Industrial Performance Standards (974 CMR 4.04).
+Lighting posts, fixtures, and housing shall be uniform dark earthtone colors and comply with the following:

 a.
-Access Road/Parking shall be 0.5-foot candles minimum (maintained), with 30-foot maximum height posts.
+Access Road/Parking lighting shall be 0.5-foot candles minimum (maintained), with 30' maximum height posts.

 e.
 Site lighting plan shall indicate location of proposed/existing trees to demonstrate that there is no conflict between proposed lights and proposed/existing trees within the site.